2017 Porsche 911 GTS range unveiled, includes new Targa variant

 Car Tech

 Porsche has both expanded and updated its 911 Carrera GTS lineup for 2017.
-Following tradition, the GTS is both more powerful and sharper-handling than the standard 911 Carrera S, but the big news here is that there's now a 911 GTS Targa on offer.
+Following tradition, the GTS is both more powerful and sharper-handling than the standard 911 Carrera S, but the big news here is that there's now a Targa version on offer.

-Porsche has priced the GTS lineup from 120,050 including a mandatory $1,050 destination charge.
+Porsche has priced the lineup from $120,050, including a mandatory $1,050 destination charge.
+Sales commence in April.

-The latest 911 GTS features a 30 horsepower boost to 450 and a 37 pound-feet of torque upgrade to 405 over the Carrera S. It'll be available with a choice of 7-speed automatic or dual-clutch transmissions regardless of drive wheels, a boon for enthusiasts.
+The latest Carrera GTS features a 30-horsepower boost to 450 and a 37 pound-feet of torque upgrade to 405 over the Carrera S. The engine is Porsche's new twin-turbocharged 3.0-liter flat-six.
+It'll be available with a choice of 7-speed manual or dual-clutch transmissions regardless of drive wheels, a boon for enthusiasts.

-Porsche says that extra grunt will help the 911 Carrera GTS lineup accelerate a little quicker; the fastest variant will be the Carrera 4 GTS coupe, which is said to sprint from a stop to 60 mph in just 3.4 seconds, which is a 0.2 second decrease over the Carrera 4S.
-If you can find a place to do it, Porsche says that the 911 Carrera GTS coupe with a stick shift will be the fastest overall, topping out at 193 mph.
+Porsche says that extra grunt will help the Carrera GTS lineup accelerate a little quicker; the fastest variant will be the Carrera 4 GTS coupe, which is said to sprint from a stop to 60 mph in just 3.4 seconds, which is 0.2 second better than the Carrera 4S.
+If you can find a place to do it, Porsche says that the Carrera GTS coupe with a stick shift will be the fastest overall, topping out at 193 mph.

-A versions of the 911 GTS include Porsche's Active Suspension Management aside from the rear-drive GTS Coupe, which features PASM Sport and a ride height lowered by 0.39 inches.
+All versions of include Porsche's Active Suspension Management aside from the rear-drive Carrera GTS coupe, which features PASM Sport and a ride height lowered by 0.39 inches.

-A few visual cues will set the GTS lineup apart.
+A few visual cues will set the Carrera GTS lineup apart.
 A rear spoiler extender adds some flair and function at the rear, as it reduces lift slightly.
-Less functional items include a black trim strip between the tail lamps on rear-drive models and a light strip in that same place on the all-wheel drive versions, plus unique exterior mirrors and 20-inch alloy wheels with GTS logos.
+Less functional items include a black trim strip between the tail lamps on rear-drive models and a light strip in that same place on the all-wheel-drive versions, plus unique exterior mirrors and 20-inch alloy wheels with GTS logos.

 One major standout, at least stylistically, is that the Targa features a black satin finish roof bar—instead of the stainless look on other 911 Targa variants.

-Inside, all 911 GTS models come with the otherwise optional Sport Chrono package that includes a more advanced version of the Track Precision App.
-Special sports seats with GTS logos are on board and they, plus the car's steering wheel, are covered in leather and synthetic suede.
+Inside, all Carrera GTS models come with the otherwise optional Sport Chrono package that includes a more advanced version of the Track Precision App.
+Special sports seats with GTS logos are onboard and they, plus the car's steering wheel, are covered in leather and synthetic suede.

 Email This Page